ietf-scim-wg/draft-ietf-scim-use-cases/draft-ietf-scim-use-cases-reloaded-02.md

    3. SCIM action - SCIM Client performs Active Push

 #### Multi-Tenant Resource Manager (RM)
- Multi-Tenant Resource Manager are typically Identity Manager (IdM) that are cloud base, normally designated as IDaaS, where the upStream and Downstream are either on-premise or Cloud base.
+ Multi-Tenant Resource Manager are typically Identity Manager (IdM) that are cloud-based, normally designated as IDaaS, where the upstream and downstream are either on-premise or cloud-based.

 ##### Multi-Tenant Resource Manager that is the SCIM Server
  Same information as Single-Tenant Resource Manager that is the SCIM Server but the Provision domain has multiple Tenants